John's Walk: Analysis of Mixing Time

 Lemmas \ref{lem:det_upper} and \ref{lem:det_lower} establish that for some universal constant $c > 0$ and $|y - x| \leq cn^{-5/2}$, the volume ratio of $\mE_y$ and $\mB_x$ satisfies

-This does not necessarily indicate that the John's ellipsoid $\mE_y$ does not lie close to some proper subspace of $\R^n$, a property we require so rejection does not occur too frequently.
-The following lemma guarantees that this is indeed not the case.
+This does not necessarily indicate that the shapes of $\mE_x$ and $\mE_y$ are close, a property we require so rejection does not occur too frequently.
+The following lemma guarantees that this is indeed the case.

 \begin{lem} Let $d_1 \geq d_2 \geq \ldots \geq d_n > 0$ denote the eigenvalues of $E_y$.
 Then the minimum eigenvalue $d_n$ satisfies